gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Story: Build native binaries with Visual C++ that target different Windows SDK versions

+## Story: Influence which variant is chosen for a library dependency

+This story adds the ability to define the variant attributes that should be matched when resolving a library dependency to a binary.
+For now, it will be possible to specify the linkage, flavor, buildType and platform of the variant.
+These values will be specified as string selectors, which will be matched to the respective attributes of each candidate binary.

+When a variant attribute is not specified, it will be matched to the consuming binary.

+### User visible changes

+    sources.main.cpp {
+        lib(libraries.hello) {
+            linkage "static"
+            flavor "chocolate"
+            buildType "debug-optimised"
+            platform "x86_64"
+        }
+    }
+    executables {
+        main {}
+    }

+### Test cases:

+- Executable with single flavor chooses which flavor of library to link
+- Executable chooses custom buildType for static library variant
+- Build fails when executable attempts to define multiple selection criteria for same library

+### Open issues:

+- Handle multiple definitions of selection criteria for the same library
+- Allow different library variants to be selected for different consuming variants
+- Need a way to define rules like: 'use all static variants'

 ## Story: Allow library binaries to be used as input to other libraries

 This story add support for using a library which has dependencies on other libraries.